A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

 4. Encino

-At the foot of the Santa Monica Mountains lies the historic neighborhood of Encino, an upper middle class area that’s also one of the oldest areas to settle down in the valley.
+At the foot of the Santa Monica Mountains lies the historic neighborhood of Encino, an upper-middle-class area that’s also one of the oldest areas to settle down in the valley.

 Aside from shopping and grabbing a bite to eat on Ventura Blvd., residents have easy access to nature.
 Check out Los Encinos State Historic Park, for example, or the Sepulveda Basin Dog Park, where your dogs can run off-leash to stay active.

-Encino also boasts a number of top-notch eateries, and the Encino Family Festival is the a can’t-miss if you want to sample some of the best local restaurants in the community.
+Encino also boasts a number of top-notch eateries, and the Encino Family Festival is a can’t-miss if you want to sample some of the best local restaurants in the community.
 If you’re in the mood for more of a diverse cuisine, for example, Sadaf serves up some delicious kebabs.

 5. Sawtelle

 If you’re looking to do some high-end shopping, you can head to Brentwood Place, which has just about everything you need, from designer stores to a variety of gourmet dining options.
-You can also check out local boutiques, like Black Market and fun stores such as the Giant Robot Store.
-And for a scrumptious bite to eat, you can explore amazing food options around the community like Chinchikurin and Churros Calientes
+You can also check out local boutiques, like Black Market, and fun stores such as the Giant Robot Store.
+And for a scrumptious bite to eat, you can explore amazing food options around the community, like Chinchikurin and Churros Calientes

 6. Sherman Oaks